venkataravuri/packer-ubuntu-nvidia-pytorch-aws-ami/README.md

-# packer-ubuntu-nvidia-pytorch-aws-amimi
+# A Packer script for AWS AMI

-A packer script to generate AWS AMI with Ubuntu, NVIDIA GPU Drivers, Python, Pytorch and more.
+A packer script that generates AWS AMI with Ubuntu, NVIDIA GPU Drivers, Python, Pytorch and more.